 Orientation tests:

-Orientation tests lasted for 30 min each and were conducted in two successive sessions within the same night (one session for group A, one session for group B), with the first session starting about 90 min after sunset (approximately at the end of the evening twilight period when the sun and sun-related cues are unavailable for orientation purposes).
-The assignment to the first and second session was alternated between the groups to allow a balanced experimental design and avoid any temporal bias in the data.
+Orientation tests lasted for 30 min each and were conducted in two successive sessions within the same night (one session for each of the housing groups, i.e., group A and group B), with the first session starting about 90 min after sunset (approximately at the end of the evening twilight period when the sun and sun-related cues are unavailable for orientation purposes).
+The assignment to the first and second session was alternated between the housing groups to allow a balanced experimental design and avoid any temporal bias in the data.
 We used modified Emlen funnels – the classical approach for testing migratory orientation in songbirds since its establishment by Emlen & Emlen (1966).
 The Emlen funnels were made of aluminium (top diameter: 350 mm, bottom diameter: 100 mm, slope 45°).
-Before the orientation tests, we placed up to nine Emlen funnels on a levelled wooden table (tabletop: ca. 1 x 1 m) set up under the open sky on a meadow at a distance of approximately 150 m to the Biological Station.
+Before the orientation tests, we placed up to nine Emlen funnels on a levelled wooden table (tabletop: ca. 1 m x 1 m) set up under the open sky on a meadow at a distance of approximately 150 m to the Biological Station.
 We provided no artificial light during the orientation tests.
 Instead, we surrounded the table with vertical wooden panels (up to ca. 40 cm above the tabletop) to screen off any artificial light sources at the horizon (see Kishkinev, Packmor et al. 2021 fig. S2C).

 During all orientation tests of Experiment 1 (CON, MAG and SHAM) and during MAG orientation tests of Experiment 2, the top of each Emlen funnel was covered with a translucent acrylic glass lid that served as light diffuser and prevented the birds from seeing surroundings and gathering information from orientation cues other than the local geomagnetic field.
 During MAG + CEL orientation tests of Experiment 2, however, the top of each Emlen funnel was covered with insect mesh that gave the birds an unobstructed view of the starry, clear (< 50% cloud cover), moonless night sky and, thus, access to celestial orientation cues (i.e. stars) during the tests.